Annie Walker Craig

 Annie Walker Craig (1864–1948) was a British socialist, political activist and suffragette active in England and Scotland.
 She participated in many direct action campaigns and often gave a false name - notably Rhoda Robinson, Annie Walker Greig, and Annie Rhoda Walker - to the police to thwart further investigation or criminal charges.
 She was described in The Suffrage Annual, and Women's Who's Who of 1913 as "the first militant Suffragette in Scotland".

 Early life

 Annie Rhoda Walker was born at Gravesend Kent, in 1864 to Henry and Anne Jane Walker.
 She had something of an itinerant childhood as her schoolmaster father moved around the country from one teaching post to another.
 In the 1871 census the family were living in Yorkshire.
 In 1881 Annie was a pupil teacher living with her family, now in Birmingham where they settled.
-Ten years later 27-year-old Annie was working as a bookkeeper and artist, living at home with her parents.
+Ten years later 27-year-old Annie was working as a bookkeeper and artist, living with her parents.
 In 1899 Annie married Frank McCulloch Craig, a Scottish widower with children, whose family ran a stevedoring business on the Clyde.